Update: American Rescue Plan Act Special Circumstance Guidance

 Student Financial Services (SFS) realizes that students and/or families sometimes experience unforeseen circumstances or expenses during an academic year and their FAFSA may not reflect these changes.
 This page is designed to help address your need for special consideration of federal financial aid eligibility.
-This review may not affect NYS awards, and additional documentation may be requested.
-Please review the steps below to see if a 'Special Condition' review is right for you.
+Please review the steps below to see if a 'Special Circumstance' review is right for you.

-- The deadline to submit documentation is typically 2 weeks prior to the end of the semester and/or academic year while the student is still attending.
+- We encourage students who may be eligible for a Special Circumstance review to submit documentation to Student Financial Services.
+The deadline to submit documentation is typically 2 weeks prior to the end of the semester and/or academic year while the student is still attending.
 Late submissions, submissions near the end of the semester, or missing documentation may not be eligible for review.

 Step 1: Submit the Free Application for Federal Student Aid (FAFSA)

 Complete and submit the FAFSA for the applicable academic year that you are requesting a review.

 - Apply online at the Federal Student Aid website.
 For more information about applying for aid, visit our 'Apply Now' web page.

 - Be sure to report the income information for the year that FAFSA specifically requests (e.g., the 2021-2022 FAFSA requests tax/income information only from 2019 and the 2022-2023 FAFSA requires 2020 tax/income information).

 - If your FAFSA has already been submitted to SUNY Delhi (using school code '002857'), skip to Step 2.